Mamba YOLO: A Simple Baseline for Object Detection with State Space Model: Experiments

 \section{Experiments}

-In this section, we conduct comprehensive experiments on Mamba YOLO for object detection task and some downstream vision tasks.
-We employ the MS COCO\cite{coco} dataset to validate the superiority of the proposed Mamba YOLO Comparison with state-of-the-arts, we train on the COCO2017train dataset and validate on the COCO2017val dataset.
-In the ablation experiments, the effectiveness of each of the proposed methods is validated with the VOC0712\cite{voc} dataset, where the training set contains about 16,551 images from the VOC2007 and VOC2012 training sets, and the validation set consists of 4,952 images from the VOC2007 test set.
-All the models we mentioned were trained using the strategy of training from scratch and the total number of training sessions was 500.
-For more setups more setups please refer to the Appendix.
+In this section, we conduct comprehensive experiments on Mamba YOLO for object detection task.
+We employ the MSCOCO dataset to validate the superiority of the proposed Mamba YOLO Comparison with state-of-the-arts.
 All our models are trained on 8 NVIDIA H800 GPUs.

-\subsection{Comparison with state-of-the-arts}
+\subsubsection{Comparison with state-of-the-arts}